Generative Prior-Guided Neural Interface Reconstruction for 3D Electrical Impedance Tomography: Convergence Analysis

 where $u$ is the solution of the state problem, and $n$ denotes the unit outward normal to the boundary $\Gamma$.
-The notation $V_{j,n} = V_j(0) \cdot n$ and $V_{j,\tau} = V_j(0) \cdot \tau$ denote the normal and tangential components of the vector $V_j(0)$, respectively, and H denotes the mean curvature of the boundary $\Gamma$.
+The notation $V_{j,n} = V_j(0) \cdot n$ and $V_{j,\tau} = V_j(0) - V_{j,n}n$ denote the normal scalar component and tangential vector projection of the velocity field $V_j(0)$, respectively. $H$ denotes the mean curvature of the boundary $\Gamma$, and $Dn$ represents the derivative of the normal vector field on $\Gamma$.
 Moreover, $u_j'$ for $j = 1,2$, is the solution to the following boundary value problem